Russia’s advance in Donetsk is robbing Ukrainians of a future

 Yulia Checheta was at her elderly mother’s house when she popped out to check on her shop.
 Moments later she had a call to say the family’s home had been hit by two Russian missiles.

 Her brother Volodymyr Radko and his 13-year-old son Mykola had been playing on the swings in the garden when the bombs hit.
-They had died instantly, buried beneath the rubble.
-It would be months before the remains could be identified.
+They died instantly, buried beneath the rubble.
+It would be months before their remains could be identified.

-Ms Checheta’s 74-year-old mother, Nina, somehow survived, but she was hospitalised for several weeks with severe bruising on her neck and face.
+Yulia’s 74-year-old mother, Nina, somehow survived, but she was hospitalised for several weeks with severe bruising to her neck and face.

 Half an hour before the strike, all four had been having breakfast in the kitchen.

 The family’s tragedy took place in the small city of Selydove in eastern Ukraine’s Donetsk region, through which Russian forces have been steadily advancing for a year.
-Russia has captured hundreds of square miles of land since seizing the city of Avdiivka last February, swallowing up town after town, forcing hundreds of thousands of civilians in their path to flee or risk a similar fate to Ms Checheta’s family.
+Russia has captured hundreds of square miles of land since seizing the city of Avdiivka last February, swallowing up town after town, forcing hundreds of thousands of civilians in their path to flee or risk a similar fate to that of Yulia’s family.

-Selydove was home to a tightly-knit, small community.
-Many of the 20,000 prewar population had declined to leave despite the intermittent Russian missile and drone attacks.
+Selydove was home to a small, tightly knit community.
+Many of the 20,000 pre-war population declined to leave despite the intermittent Russian missile and drone attacks.
 Others, like teenager Mykola and his mother, had left at the outset of the war but returned the following year.

-“Everyone who I cared about was all the same in the vicinity,” Ms Checheta says.
+“Everyone who I cared about was all the same in the vicinity,” Yulia says.
 “And we didn’t have anywhere to go.”

-But that changed the day Volodmyr and Mykola were killed.
-It was 28 May 2024, the day Vladimir Putin’s army, which he says he sent there to protect Russian speakers, killed her Russian-speaking family.
+But that changed the day Volodymyr and Mykola were killed.
+It was 28 May 2024, the day Vladimir Putin’s army, which he says he sent there to protect Russian-speakers, killed Yulia’s Russian-speaking family.

-A few months later, in October, with Ms Checheta and her mother having fled 150 miles to the “alien” town of Kamianse in the neighbouring Dnipropetrovsk region, Russian forces captured Selydove.
+A few months later, in October, after Yulia and her mother had fled 150 miles to the “alien” town of Kamianse in the neighbouring Dnipropetrovsk region, Russian forces captured Selydove.

-“I cannot possibly convey to you the amount of grief Russia has caused my family,” she says.
+“I cannot possibly convey to you the amount of grief Russia has caused my family,” says Yulia.

-Ms Checheta and her mother are desperate to go home.
-There are few jobs around in Kamianse and the 45-year-old is “struggling to make a living”.
+She and her mother are desperate to go home.
+There are few jobs around in Kamianse, and the 45-year-old says she is “struggling to make a living”.
 There is little recourse to financial support.
 She is away from all her friends.
 She is finding it difficult to look after her mother, too.

-Against the backdrop of US president Donald Trump reopening communication with Mr Putin in the name of stopping the war, Russia’s forces are continuing to advance the frontline deeper into Ukraine in the knowledge that Kyiv will be forced to cede at least some of the territory the Kremlin’s troops have captured.
+Against the backdrop of US president Donald Trump reopening communication with Putin in the name of stopping the war, Russia’s forces are continuing to advance the front line deeper into Ukraine in the knowledge that Kyiv will be forced to cede at least some of the territory the Kremlin’s troops have captured.

-Like Ms Checheta, they do not want to leave because their whole lives are in Pokrovsk.
+Like Yulia, they do not want to leave, because their whole lives are in Pokrovsk.

-Nonetheless, a mass exodus began last summer when in one month the population dropped from 48,000 to just 16,000, according to local officials.
-It was the same month Russia advanced at its quickest pace since the start of the full-scale invasion.
+Nonetheless, a mass exodus began last summer when, in one month, the population dropped from 48,000 to just 16,000, according to local officials.
+It was the same month that Russia advanced at its quickest pace since the start of the full-scale invasion.
 When The Independent visited the city during that period, the sound of explosions was constant.

 Last month, the Russians began marching up the city’s left flank, taking the town of Kotlyne just a few miles away.
 It is the last stop on the railway line connecting the city to the safety of the unoccupied regions to the west.
 Its capture amounted to the loss of a key supply line.

-The Centre for Defence Strategies (CDS), a Ukrainian security think tank, says the Russians have begun attempting to “advance along the railway line”.
+The Centre for Defence Strategies, a Ukrainian security think tank, says the Russians have begun attempting to “advance along the railway line”.

-The capture of Kotlyne also brought the Russians closer to one of the last remaining highways into Pokrovsk, the E50 a couple of miles to the north, significantly complicating Ukrainian logistics.
+The capture of Kotlyne also brought the Russians closer to one of the last remaining highways into Pokrovsk – the E50, a couple of miles to the north – the loss of which would significantly complicate Ukrainian logistics.

-Pokrovsk’s encirclement is a mirror image of what happened to Selydove five months ago, which was surrounded from east to west before being run over.
+Pokrovsk’s encirclement is a mirror image of what happened to Selydove five months ago, when it was surrounded from east to west before being taken over.

-He told The Independent that entering the city became more dangerous with each rescue mission before he was eventually wounded.
+He told The Independent that entering the city had become more dangerous with each rescue mission before he was eventually wounded.

 Only a Ukrainian police unit called the White Angels, a specialist evacuation unit, is still entering the city to rescue the remaining citizens.

-Photos of their latest visit showed desperate attempts to convince the remaining residents to leave.
+Photos of its latest visit show desperate attempts to convince the remaining residents to leave.
 Every other house appears damaged, blackened by the explosion of a Russian missile.

-Yevyhen Bondarenko, an aid worker for the International Rescue Committee, says the house they had been operating out of in Pokrovsk “no longer exists”.
+Yevyhen Bondarenko, an aid worker for the International Rescue Committee, says the house they were operating out of in Pokrovsk “no longer exists”.

 His team are now working from Dobropillia, around 12 miles back from Pokrovsk, providing financial aid to hundreds of civilians in the wider area.

 It is the closest they are allowed to go.
-Their headquarters in Dnipro is a three-hour drive away.
+Their headquarters in Dnipro are a three-hour drive away.

 When he asks civilians why they do not leave the towns and villages around Pokrovsk, their answer is often the same: home is home, even if it’s bombed.
 Some have even come back after initially fleeing.